bmcc81/HockeySpare/README.md

 If something fails on the Pi
-Run these commands and check the output: cd /opt/hockeyspare/apps/web && npm run buildsudo systemctl status hockeyspare-api --no-pagersudo nginx -t If you want the **full README with this section merged in**, I’ll format the whole file as one polished version.
+Run these commands and check the output: cd /opt/hockeyspare/apps/web && npm run buildsudo systemctl status hockeyspare-api --no-pagersudo nginx -t